Israel says Iran hid nuclear arms work

 Speaking in English from Israel's defence ministry in Tel Aviv, Mr Netanyahu showed off what he said were "exact copies" of documents obtained by Israeli intelligence from a secret storage facility in Tehran.

-"Here's what the files included: incriminating documents, incriminating charts, incriminating presentations, incriminating blueprints, incriminating photos, incriminating videos and more," he said.
+The project, he said, had had the explicit goal of producing five warheads, each with the yield of 10 kilotonnes of TNT.

-"These files conclusively prove that Iran was brazenly lying when it said it never had a nuclear weapons programme," he added.
+"These files conclusively prove that Iran was brazenly lying when it said it never had a nuclear weapons programme."

 The files had been shared with the US, Mr Netanyahu said, and would be submitted to the International Atomic Energy Agency (IAEA).

+A 2007 US National Intelligence Estimate assessed "with high confidence" that Iran did have a nuclear weapons programme up until 2003 but that Iran had stopped it after its discovery.

+On Monday the Israeli prime minister argued the existence of the alleged files proved Iran had been "secretly storing Project Amad material to use at a time of its choice to develop nuclear weapons".

-How was the 2015 deal meant to work?
+How is the 2015 deal meant to work?

 The agreement signed between Iran and six world powers lifted crippling economic sanctions in return for curbs on Tehran's nuclear programme.